while1618/BootstrapBugZ/frontend/svelte-kit/README.md

 ## 🌐 Running the Frontend

-Ensure the backend API is up and running before starting the UI.
+Ensure the API is up and running before starting the UI.
 Then, create a `.env` file in the root of the frontend directory with the following content:

 ```bash
 # Public